devfernandoa/PhishingDetector/README.md

 This is the parent repository that organizes the project into three main components:

 1. **[PhishingExtension](./PhishingExtension)**
-   A browser extension that monitors URLs and user actions to detect potential phishing threats in real time.
+   A firefox extension that monitors URLs and user actions to detect potential phishing threats in real time.

 2. **[PhishingUI](./PhishingUI)**
    A modern frontend interface that allows users to interact with the system, review detected threats, and manage their preferences.